R&D Tax Credits and OBBBA: Five Costly Mistakes to Avoid When Filing Retroactive Claims

 OBBBA permanently reversed the TCJA's mandatory capitalization requirement for domestic R&D, providing relief and transition rules:

-Eligible small businesses can elect to apply Section 174A retroactively to tax years beginning after December 31, 2021.
+Eligible small businesses could elect to apply Section 174A retroactively to tax years beginning after December 31, 2021.
 Requirements include:

 Per Rev. Proc.
 2025-28, calendar-year small businesses filing original or superseding 2024 returns on or before November 15, 2025 will be deemed to have made the election if they deduct domestic R&D expenses on the return and otherwise comply with requirements.